luvaas/wuf/webcomponents-README.md

 Therefore, if my component is called "Hello World", it's library name will be:

-**@kion/kg-web-hello-world**
+**@anviltech/wuf-web-hello-world**

 We will use the token [name-of-library] to represent this library component name in the following instructions.

 ### Scaffold the Component
 In the following example, we're going to create a 'hello world' web component that shows some simple text as part of example branch DLABS-1234.
-We'll call this component `@kion/kg-web-hello-world` and its class name will be `KgWebHelloWorld`.
+We'll call this component `@anviltech/wuf-web-hello-world` and its class name will be `KgWebHelloWorld`.

 1. CD to root WUF folder in your terminal (i.e., `~web-ui-framework/`).
 2. Create the component scaffold: *$* `npm init @nutmeg kg-web-hello-world name:string`.
-Note that we do NOT include "@kion/" in the package name here, which would create a superfluous @kion folder.
+Note that we do NOT include "@anviltech/" in the package name here, which would create a superfluous @anviltech folder.
 A `kg-web-hello-world` folder is created at WUF root at `~web-ui-framework/kg-web-hello-world` folder.
 This new folder includes a number of files and children folders.
 3. MOVE the new folder into the `~web-ui-framework/` packages folder: *$* `mv kg-web-hello-world projects`
 4. Navigate into the component folder at its new location: *$* `cd packages/kg-web-hello-world`
 5. Remove the `.git` folder: *$* `rm -rf .git`  (Nutmeg assumes a pattern of one git repo per component.
 We, on the other hand, want all web components to reside in the same repository as the rest of the WUF.)